-Scandal went a different way for its 100th episode than a lot of shows go.
+Scandal went a different way than a lot of shows do for its 100th episode.
 Most shows celebrate the big 1-0-0 by propelling the action forward at warp speed with a ton of drama and major life events (weddings, deaths, funerals, babies).

 Instead of doing that in the present Scandal-verse, Shonda Rhimes & Co. decided to frame an episode around what would have happened if Olivia (Kerry Washington) had decided not to give the go-ahead on rigging Fitz's (Tony Goldwyn) presidential election.